ju-bezdek/langchain-decorators/README.md

 @llm_prompt
 def write_me_short_post(topic: str, platform: str = "twitter", audience: str = "developers"):
     """
-    Here is a good way to write a prompt as part of a function docstring, with additional documentation for devs.
+    Here is a good way to write a prompt as part of a function docstring, with additional documentation for developers.

     It needs to be a code block marked with `<prompt>`.
     ```<prompt:user>
-    Write me a short header for my post about {topic} for the {platform} platform.
+    Write a short header for my post about {topic} for the {platform} platform.
     It should be for a {audience} audience.
     (Max 15 words)
     ```

-    Only the code block above will be used as a prompt; the rest of the docstring will be used as documentation for developers.
+    Only the code block above will be used as a prompt; the rest of the docstring is documentation for developers.
     It also has a nice benefit in IDEs (like VS Code), which will display the prompt properly (without trying to parse it as Markdown).
     """
     return